EvaluationContext/evaluationcontext.github.io/docs/posts/2026/2026-08-23-cicd-connections/cicd-connections.md

 | Ordering across workspaces | :material-close-thick: | :material-close-thick: | :material-close-thick: **Not covered** |
 | Cold start into empty workspaces | :material-alert: Items yes, references wrong | :material-close-thick: | :material-alert: One workspace per call, order manual |

 The single-workspace binding story has quietly become good.
-The multi-workspace story is where the platform still shrugs and hands you says "This is your problem."
+The multi-workspace story is where the platform still shrugs and says "This is your problem."